saraFadel/MyReads-App-Udacity/README.md

 # MyReads Project

-This is the my submission for Udacity's MyRead App.
+* This is the my submission for Udacity's MyRead App.
+* The app consists of 2 page; the first one shows 3 shelfs that contains books according to the status of reading.
+* The 2nd page is for searching for books.
+* I used Udacity APIs for retrieving the books also the backend was provided from Udacity as a starter code.

+## Technolgies in this app:

+* Node js
+* React

 ## To get started developing right away: